 Appetizers are mostly fried and include menu items like candied bacon, fried pickles, and onion rings.
 The appetizer menu was not very extensive and did not offer things like buffalo wings or anything on the lighter, healthier side.

 If you’re looking for healthy fare, choosing a salad may be your best bet.
-They offer a Chef Salad, Garden Salad, Greek Salad, and Cesar Salad.
+They offer a Chef Salad, Garden Salad, Greek Salad, and Caesar Salad.
 Sunliner Diner gives a variety of dressing choices including some of their house-made dressings!
 Adding a protein like fried chicken or steak is also an option for an additional cost.

 The sandwich choices at The Sunliner Diner are mouthwatering.
 They invite you to try options like a turkey avocado Reuben or the ultimate BLT which comes with 8 strips of delicious thick-cut applewood bacon.
-Other favorites are the Sunliner Buffalo Chicken sandwich on a brioche bun and the Tripple Grilled Cheese which is made with Texas toast.
+Other favorites are the Sunliner Buffalo Chicken sandwich on a brioche bun and the Triple Grilled Cheese which is made with Texas toast.
 Eight sandwich choices are offered and all come with fries.

 You’d be hard-pressed not to order a burger when you visit the Sunliner Diner.
 They could probably get away with their burger menu alone.
 They offer the typical bacon and cheese additions as well as some more inventive choices like egg and creole hollandaise Sauce.